raasoft/coding-challenge/Readme.md

 ## Running the web app

-If you don't already have a release of the web app, you need to build it first.
+If you don't already have a release of the web app, **you need to build it first**.
-Follow [this section](#DeveloperGuide.md) to build it first, then continue reading here.
+Follow [this section](#DeveloperGuide.md) to build it, then continue reading here.

-To launch the web app, go to the main folder of the project and type:
+To launch the web app, go to the main folder of the project release and type:

 ```bash
 ./run_server.sh